colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 # 1500M Kernel Density

 Here's the kernel density for the 1500m, years 2012-2021.
-2020 is discluded because of the pandemic year.
+2020 is not included because of the pandemic year.

 ```python